brmzkw/the-ultimate-ps-utility/README.md

 The *ps* utility designed to work with systemd
 ==============================================

-*ps* has always be a complicated tool.
+*ps* has always been a complicated tool.
 Do you want to list only your process?
 Do you want to display session leaders?
 Processes with a tty?
 Maybe those associated with the current terminal?